 While enrolled in our program, you will learn coding, billing systems, anatomy, and office procedures.
 Once you have reached the end of the program, you will complete a 225-hour externship in a local medical office too.

-Learn more about our programs today.
+Learn more about our career training programs today.